Farhat Hashmi: Criticism

 Hashmi has been criticised by some Islamic clerics who believe that a woman cannot become an Islamic scholar and interpreter of Quran.

 She also has been criticized by some ultra-conservative, right-wing preachers and puritan men for breaking gender roles in Islam, especially on her views about women teaching and preaching outside the home.
-Other conservative sources have criticized her devotees of "wearing western clothes", of consuming western products and holding informal women-only gatherings.
+Other conservative sources have criticized her students of "wearing western clothes", of consuming western products and holding informal women-only gatherings.
 They have also criticized her for using the internet and audiovisual aids in preaching, methods that they deem as western.

 Liberal and secular outlets have criticized her for "not going far enough" in her progressive interpretation of Islam.
 She has also been criticized for allowing polygamy.
 Due to her unbending religious doctrines she has been termed a Wahabi by some liberal activists like Raheel Raza.
 Although Hashmi and Al-Huda have stated that they do not follow any particular sect of contemporary Islam and refer to themselves simply as Muslims as was done during the time of early Islam.